Federal Environmental Justice Tracker

 Actions

-EPA issued the first legally enforceable drinking water standard to protect communities from PFAS exposure.
-The rule sets Maximum Contaminant Levels (MCLs) for six PFAS in drinking water (PFOA, PFOS, PFHxS, PFNA, HFPO-DA, and certain mixtures).
-The rule also requires water systems to monitor for these PFAS and disclose PFAS levels in drinking water to the public starting in 2027.
-EPA expects the rule to prevent PFAS exposure in drinking water for approximately 100 million people.
-PFAS, or “forever chemicals”, have been linked to cancer, impacts on the liver and heart, and immune and developmental harm to infants and children.
-On the same day, EPA made nearly $1 billion available from the Bipartisan Infrastructure Law to support states and territories test and treat drinking water with PFAS in both public water systems and privately owned wells.
-Learn more about the PFAS Drinking Water Regulation Final Rule here.
+In April 2024, EPA issued the first legally enforceable drinking water standard to protect communities from PFAS exposure.
+The rule set Maximum Contaminant Levels (MCLs) for six PFAS in drinking water (PFOA, PFOS, PFHxS, PFNA, HFPO-DA, and certain mixtures) under the Clean Water Act.
+The rule also required water systems to monitor for these PFAS and disclose PFAS levels in drinking water to the public starting in 2027.
+EPA expected the rule to prevent PFAS exposure in drinking water for approximately 100 million people.